alexgoller/illumio-pretty-cool-events/README.md

 # TODO

-* Dockerfile for easy deployment.
+* Dockerfile for easy deployment - halfway complete
 * throttling of specific event types
+* plugins can indicate what is valid configuration for them (mandatory/optional)
+* config checks

 # Ideas